JompaGlitter/EVE/README.md

 * _input_: This is the inputfield.
 Everything involving processing the text input is linked to this id.
 * _send_: This is the send button.
 Event listeners for both click and 'enter' keypress are linked to this id.
 * _log_: This is the chat field where input and output text is printed.
 Everything connected to outputting text to screen is linked to this id.
+* _log-container_: This is the container for the log tabel.
+It makes it possible to auto scroll the log when adding text to it.

 Also, it's **important** to include the functions.js and main.js files in the document and _in this order_ because the main.js uses the variable in functions.js without including the file itself.
 An update further on might fix this dependency flaw.